 The Office of Admissions accepts formal applications from all students for admission to HBU.
 The Admissions Office assists prospective students with admission policies and procedures, campus visits and interviews, and initial financial information.
 Information regarding admission to the University and all necessary forms for admission may be obtained by contacting the Admissions Office, HBU, 7502 Fondren Road, Houston, Texas 77074-3298.
-The telephone number is (281) 649-3211 and email is unadm@hbu.edu.
-Graduate applicants should contact the Graduate Admissions Office (281) 649-3295 $\underline{gradadm@hbu.edu}$.
-Outside Houston, a toll-free number is available: 1-800-969-3210 for Undergraduate Admissions and 1-866-617-1727 for Graduate Admissions.
-Applications should be submitted at least eight (8) weeks before registration.
-Admission to HBU constitutes university admission only and does not constitute program admission.
+The telephone number is (281) 649-3211 and email is admissions@hbu.edu.
+Outside Houston, a toll-free number is available: 1-800-969-3210 for Undergraduate Admissions.